Tord Boontje: Biography

-An experiment to place the studio, workshop and his first retail outlet on one premises led to a move to Shoreditch in East London in 2012.
-From here the studio launches and makes new experimental collections of products.
+The studio moved to Shoreditch, East London in 2012.
+From here the studio conceives, creates and launches new collections of products.
 This independent and creative method of working also serves and inspires the still continuing long-term relationships with clients and initiates new ones.